A young girl with blue eyes in a pink hooded sweatshirt glances sideways as a boy appears in the background.

 What is World Vision doing to help refugees?

-• Emergency relief, including food, access to clean water, shelter, and other essentials refugees need when displaced by conflict or disaster
+• Emergency relief, including access to food, clean water, shelter, and other essentials refugees need when displaced by conflict or disaster

 • Child protection programs and Child-Friendly Spaces where kids can play, learn life skills, and experience everyday childhood interactions while also receiving psychosocial support to help them and their families navigate the difficulties of displacement